juanmardikian/project_4_rails/README.md

 - Backend with full CRUD in ruby
 - Shared components, like header and footer and probably portfolios and stocks ​

 ### MVP Libraries

-> Use this section to list all supporting libraries and dependencies, and their role in the project.

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |